What are health inequalities?

 The social determinants of health

-The basic requirements that affect our life expectancy and make us healthy can be economic, social or environmental.
+The basic requirements that affect our life expectancy and make us healthy are economic, social and environmental.

 These building blocks of health – often called the social determinants of health – are the reasons for the differences in quality of health and life expectancy in the UK.
 As well as where we are born and live, other factors, such as discrimination and racism, are also a critical part of the inequality picture.
 Find out more